parsiya/Octopress-Blog/source/_posts/2014-12-08-pin-adventures-chapter-1-pinsolver-mk1.markdown

 Remember to use the ``ggdb`` option to compile with debug information (for GDB).
 From what I understand this is very similar to the ``g`` option.
 We will be using GDB to dive into the binary to observe strncmp's behavior.
 Let's use ``gcc -ggdb -o crkme1 crkme1.c``.

 ### Using Pin with Crkme1
 To run our Pin tool against any executable execute ``pin -t myins.so -- ./crkme1 012345``.
 Now let's experiment with some input.
-Our super secret code starts with ``7b`` so I will be ``fuzzing`` (for very simplisitic definition of fuzzing) the first character and look at the number of executed instructions.
+Our super secret code starts with ``7b`` so I will be ``fuzzing`` (for very simplistic definition of fuzzing) the first character and look at the number of executed instructions.

 {% codeblock lang:bash Changing first character %}
 $ pin -t myins.so -- ./crkme1 1zzz